mchl-schrdng/streamlit_github_connector-/README.md

 2. Enter a GitHub username in the sidebar.

 3. Click on the desired data category buttons to explore the user's activity on GitHub.

-## Contributions 🤝

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](#) for open issues or create a new one.

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.